lisaevermore/Flick-Pick/README.md

 ### Acceptance criteria:

-It is done when we have an interactive html webpage styled with bootstrap, CSS and JavaScript It is done when we can search for a specific movie and view the trailer It is done when you search for a word/film and the title of a film containing that word appears on the table It is done when we have a list of 5 chosen films displayed in the table of results It is done when the trailer of the movie that was selected from the table of results is displayed in the preview pane
+It is done when we have an interactive html webpage styled with bootstrap, CSS and JavaScript.
+It is done when we can search for a specific movie and view the trailer.
+It is done when you search for a word/film and the title of a film containing that word appears on the table.
+It is done when we have a list of 5 chosen films displayed in the table of results.
+It is done when the trailer of the movie that was selected from the table of results is displayed in the preview pane.